-Bulgaria held an early parliamentary election on May 12, 2013, after nationwide protests triggered the resignation of Prime Minister Boiko Borisov last February 20.
-An overview of the proportional representation system used from 1991 to 2005 to choose members of the country's unicameral legislature - the National Assembly - is presented here; Bulgaria's party system will be reviewed in Part II of this presentation.
+Bulgaria held another early parliamentary election on Sunday, October 5, 2014, following the resignation of Prime Minister Plamen Oresharski's government last July.
+An overview of the proportional representation systems used since 1991 to choose members of the country's unicameral legislature - the National Assembly - is presented here; Bulgaria's party system will be reviewed in Part II of this presentation.

 The election statistics presented in this space come from reports and data files published by the Central Election Commission and the Bulgarian Academy of Sciences' Institute of Mathematics and Informatics.

 The Parliament of the Republic of Bulgaria, the National Assembly, is composed of 240 members directly elected by universal adult suffrage for a four-year term of office.
 Members of Parliament represent not only their constituencies, but the entire nation.

 Each one of Bulgaria's twenty-eight administrative regions is an electoral constituency, except for the city of Plovdiv, which is divided into two constituencies, and the capital city of Sofia, which is split into three constituencies, for a total of thirty-one constituencies.
 National Assembly seats are allocated among the constituencies in proportion to their population, but each constituency is guaranteed a minimum of four (previously three) seats.

 Political parties and coalitions of parties present lists of candidates, but parties may only run in one single coalition in all constituencies.
 In addition, initiative committees may nominate independent candidates.
 Electors cast a ballot for a single list or an independent candidate.
 Lists were previously closed, and electors could not choose individual candidates in or alter the order of such lists; however, following the introduction of preferential voting in 2011, voters may indicate a preference for one candidate in one list.